 In February 2020, we executed a Loan and Security Agreement (the "CIBC Agreement") with Canadian Imperial Bank of Commerce ("CIBC"), which provided us with the ability to borrow up to \$32.0 million in debt financing.
-As of June 30, 2021, we have borrowed \$17.0 million under the CIBC Agreement.
-See the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital

-Resources; Plan of Operation-2020 Notes", "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources; Plan of Operation-CIBC Term Loan" and the notes to our consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+As of September 30, 2021, we have borrowed \$17.0 million under the CIBC Agreement.
+See the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources; Plan of Operation Operation CIBC Term Loan" and the notes to our consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.